MontaVista-OpenSourceTechnology/opencgx-xilinx/README.md

 poky/oe-init-build-env script.

 From that point, the project should work like any other yocto based build system.
-So a command like the following will build images that you can run via qemu or on a real target.
+So a command like the following will build images that you can run on a real target.

 ```
 cd project